FluidNFT/protocol/v1-core/README.md

     lib = ['lib']
     # See more config options https://github.com/foundry-rs/foundry/tree/master/config

-Install Forge Standard Library
+Forge is a command-line tool that ships with Foundry.
+Forge tests, builds, and deploys your smart contracts.
+Install Forge Standard Library.

     forge install foundry-rs/forge-std

-Scripts in ./scripts folder should be annotated on following way MyContract.s.sol:
+Scripts in ./scripts folder should be annotated as following MyContract.s.sol:

     // SPDX-License-Identifier: UNLICENSED
     pragma solidity ^0.8.13;